AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 To propel a flow in a pipe there needs to be a pressure gradient.
 You will see later in class that this pressure gradient is constant and thus the pressure varies linearly along the pipe axis.
 The pressure “drop” is just the change in pressure from one point to another.
 There is a set of five open water columns that you can use to calculate the pressure drop.
 Think back to lab 1 and hydrostatics to relate these water columns to pressure.

-Alternatively (this is optional), connect the first and last pressure taps on a given pipe to the two openings on your pressure sensor to measure the differential pressure.
 Additionally, you can use the fact that the outlet of the pipe is exposed to atmospheric pressure, think how this information can make your life easier in measuring pressure drop.

 # Quick intro to Pipe Flows
 Before we get into the details of the data collection, here is a quick overview on pipe flow (since the lab is now slightly ahead of the lectures).